BUGS-NYU/NYU-CS-Wiki-old/README.md

   NYU CS Resources
 </h1>

+# Contributing
-A centralized hub for NYU CS resources
+This is a centralized hub for NYU CS students to find opportunities.
+Please take a look at our [contribution](https://github.com/BUGS-NYU/bugs-nyu.github.io/tree/master/contribution) directory for more information.